tarantool/tarantool/doc/sphinx/book/configuration/cfg_replication.rst

     specification on multiple servers.

     The default user name is ‘guest’.
-    A replica server does not accept data-change requests on the :confval:`listen` port.
+    A replica server does not accept data-change requests on the :ref:`listen <cfg_basic-listen>` port.
     The replication_source parameter is
     dynamic, that is, to enter master mode, simply set replication_source to an empty string and issue :code:`box.cfg{replication_source=`:samp:`{new-value}`:code:`}`.